sista-ai/ai-assistant-react/README.md

   }, [vuic]);
 ```

-#### Full Example: Todo App
+## Full Example: (Todo App)

-Consider a todo app where users can add or remove tasks using voice commands.
-The setup would look like this:
+For a todo app with voice commands to add or remove tasks, the setup is:

 ```js
 import React, { useEffect } from 'react';